RGZM/3dea-gen/README.md

 **gom2016_3dea_4_compute_edge_angles.py**

 Calculates angles on the cross sections in three different approaches.
-Angles are calculated at regular intervals from the digitized cutting edge.
+Angles are calculated at regular intervals from the digitized edge.
 All calculated angles are saved in a csv-file.